Fundamental residual amplitude modulation in electro-optic modulators: Laser propagation in a media with a time-dependent index of refraction

-The above relations show that the medium is non-magnetic, and that the permittivity is time-dependent.
+The above relations show that the medium is non-magnetic and that the permittivity is time-dependent.
 Moreover, we assume that the electro-optical effect is linear.

 We recall that the electro-optical effect is the change in the magnitude and direction of the refractive indices in the crystal due to the presence of an external electric field.
-If the field has a periodical time dependence (usually with a single frequency) we will denote it as a modulating electric field.
+This field has a periodical time dependence (usually with a single frequency) and we will denote it as a modulating electric field.

 We thus write the dielectric permittivity as,